v4lakers/kobe/README.md

 Kobe Bryant is a retired NBA legend who has had one of the most decorated careers of all time.
 However, sports pundits have criticized Bryant of taking too many shots and not passing the ball enough.
 The goal of this study is to discern a relationship, if any, between Kobe Bryant’s ball dominant play style and the team’s margin of victory.

+My sample of 1238 games comes from all the games Kobe has played with the exception of games from the 96'-98' season and games Kobe left early due to injury.
+Kobe was not a key part of the team during his first couple years in the league so these statistics, along with the incomplete games, would not help in understanding if his ball dominant play style was beneficial or not.
+The source of this data comes from a verified basketball statistics website: BasketballReference.com.
+The response variable is margin of victory (in points) of the game Kobe played.
+The two explanatory variables are the amount of assists Kobe attained and the amount of shots Kobe took per game.
+The csv used in this project is in the current working directory and is called "kobe.csv"

 ``` r
 # Load Packages
 knitr::opts_chunk$set(echo = TRUE)